EcoPlanet Property Services

 Parkades often create the most ongoing frustration because the mess is different: fine dust, tire residue, and staining that sweeping alone cannot fully reset.

-Over winter, ramps and turning zones build up layers that make the parkade look permanently dirty.
-A targeted scrub and wash improves appearance and reduces that lingering dust.
+• Tire marks, oil spotting, and dust accumulation: Over winter, ramps and turning zones build up layers that make the parkade look permanently dirty.

-Dust and debris collect where machines do not naturally hit: along walls, at columns, behind stalls, and in corners.
-Detail work in these zones is what makes the parkade feel properly cleaned.
+• Corners, edges, and stalls where debris settles: Detail work in these zones is what makes the parkade feel properly cleaned.

 Building exteriors near grade